Honda’s new robot prototype could help mitigate future disasters

 Honda has a new bipedal robot, which isn’t perhaps as charismatic as Asimo, but which could be a lot more useful.
 The robot is a disaster relief model, dubbed E2-DR (very Star Wars) which has flexible, articulating joints, a waterproof design and a 2km/h walking rate.
 The robot can climb ladders, crawl over debris, work in extreme temperatures and has a range of sensors that let it see in almost any lighting conditions – including through depth sensing cameras embedded into its hands.

 E2-DR is also designed to work with wireless accessories that can give it various additional capabilities based on the needs of the situation – these could include dexterous appendages for gripping objects or manipulating controls, for instance.
 The robot stands at 5’5″ and weighs only 187 lbs, a relatively light weight for a bot this size.
-Plus, it’s only 9.8-inches thick at this thickest point, which allows it to crawl into tight spaces.
+Plus, it’s only 9.8-inches thick at its thickest point, which allows it to crawl into tight spaces.

 The robot also has a 1,000 Wh battery on board which can allow it to operate for up to an hour and a half, which should give it an edge when dealing with more complex scenarios.
-And its able to bend at the needs, and at the waist, giving it crouch capabilities and a four-legged walking stance when it needs to tackle particularly trick terrain.
+And its able to bend at the knees, and at the waist, giving it crouch capabilities and a four-legged walking stance when it needs to tackle particularly tricky terrain.

-This is still very much a prototype, so it won’t be rescuing anyone soon.
+This is still very much a prototype, so it won’t be rescuing anyone anytime soon.
 But it’s a start, and it’s a working prototype with a lot of potential for future commercial applications.

 0